mozilla/application-services/components/support/nimbus-cli/README.md

 Options:
       --reset-app
           Resets the app back to its initial state before launching

+      --deeplink <DEEPLINK>
+          Optional deeplink.

+          Instead of mimicking the app launcher, send open a URL to the device, which may or may not be handled by the app.

   -h, --help
           Print help (see a summary with '-h')